AY2526S1-CS2103T-F08a-1/tp/docs/UserGuide.md

 <a id="batch-limit-faq"></a>
 **Q: Why is there a limit of 10,000 companies for batch edit and delete operations?**
 **A**: This limit balances performance and usability considerations:
-- **Performance**: Large batch operations can cause significant lag or memory issues that may crash the application due to Java's memory limitations
+- **Performance**: Large batch operations can cause significant lag or memory issues that may crash the application due to Java's memory limitations.
-- **Safety**: Prevents accidental large-scale edits or deletions that could unintentionally affect your entire dataset
+- **Safety**: Prevents accidental large-scale edits or deletions that could unintentionally affect your entire dataset.
-- **Practicality**: It's extremely rare for users to legitimately need to edit or delete 10,000+ companies at once in typical internship tracking scenarios, as most users would never have more than 10,000 internship applications
+- **Practicality**: It's extremely rare for users to legitimately need to edit or delete 10,000+ companies at once in typical internship tracking scenarios, as most users would never have more than 10,000 internship applications.

 In the rare case whereby you need to perform operations on more than 10,000 companies, consider breaking them into smaller batches.